 You do not need to align elements to all three of the mentioned position, but setting design components to only one arrangement is enough.

 As mentioned earlier, this type is not suitable for longer texts.
 Still, this alignment type works the best for segments you’d want to highlight.

 Elements are vertical alignment when their center, top, and or bottom is positioned across the horizontal line.

 In many cases, design blocks have variable heights; that’s why it would be impossible to align them on all three positions – top, bottom, and center.

 In this case, you can align components to only one of the mentioned positions.
-Use your esthetic sense and align the elements in a way that suits the design in the best way possible.
+Use your esthetic sense and align the elements to suit the design in the best way possible.

-It’s quite easy to mix-up horizontal and vertical alignment because the terms are a bit contradictory.
+It’s pretty easy to mix up horizontal and vertical alignment because the terms are contradictory.
 To make things easier and to firmly grasp these two concepts, draw a top and a bottom horizontal line and place the elements from the top to the bottom one – you’re putting them vertically and thus creating a vertical alignment.

 For horizontal alignment, create two vertical lines on the left and right side and put the elements from one side to another – you’re horizontally positioning them between the two vertical lines.